DigitalRiver/react-atlas/README.md

 }
 ```

-## Authors and Contributors

-The project is being initially developed and maintained by the DR UX team.
-We want to create reference components so any contribution is very welcome.

-To work in the project you'd need a `node` version with ES6 syntax.
-Although the project is built using Babel we use some ES6 features in the development server.
-Also, the packages has been tested with `node 4.2.1`.
-Consider using [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n) to handle different node versions!

-We reccomend forking this repo to your personal profile, then cloning your fork, and then adding this main repo as your upstream.
+We will be thinking hard about styling going forward and this workflow may change.
+We want to make overriding the React Atlas styles as simple as possible.
+Something like [React Themeable](https://github.com/markdalgleish/react-themeable) may be used.

+## Local Docs
-Once you have done that, you can run the docs server locally by doing the following commands:
+Run the docs server locally by doing the following commands:

 ```
 cd docs/